• Getting started

 = rounded to 110.50

-Other features or combination of features where this setting is applicable:
+Other features or combination of features where the ENTRY AT functionality is applicable:

 1. ORB & Wait & Trade configured together.